 - Vassallo S, Hartstein M, Howard D, Stetz J. Traumatic retrobulbar hemorrhage: emergent decompression by lateral canthotomy and cantholysis.
 J Emerg Med 2002; 22:251.

 - Vitreous hemorrhage.
-In: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, 5th ed, Ehlers JP, Shah CP (Eds), Lippincott Williams & Wilkins, Philadelphia 2008. p.296.
+In: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, 5th edition, Ehlers JP, Shah CP (Eds), Lippincott Williams & Wilkins, Philadelphia 2008. p.296.

 - Retina.
-In: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, 5th ed, Ehlers JP, Shah CP (Eds), Lippincott Williams & Wilkins, Philadelphia 2008. p.274.
+In: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, 5th edition, Ehlers JP, Shah CP (Eds), Lippincott Williams & Wilkins, Philadelphia 2008. p.274.

 - Trauma.
-In: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, 5th ed, Ehlers JP, Shah CP (Eds), Lippincott Williams & Wilkins, Philadelphia 2008. p.12.
+In: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, 5th edition, Ehlers JP, Shah CP (Eds), Lippincott Williams & Wilkins, Philadelphia 2008. p.12.

 - Andrews BT, Jackson AS, Nazir N, et al. Orbit fractures: Identifying patient factors indicating high risk for ocular and periocular injury.
 Laryngoscope 2016; 126 Suppl 4:S5.